ernestocid/ernestocid.github.io/content/_index.md

 My name is Ernesto Matos.
 I'm a Computer Scientist/Software Engineer living in São Paulo, Brazil.
-I got a MSc and a Ph.D in computer science during my time at [DIMAp/UFRN](http://www.dimap.ufrn.br/) (and [HHU](https://www.uni-duesseldorf.de/home/en/home.html) for almost a year).
+I got a MSc and a Ph.D in computer science during my time at [DIMAp/UFRN](http://www.dimap.ufrn.br/) (and [HHU](https://www.uni-duesseldorf.de/home/en/home.html) in Düsseldorf for a year).
 During my time in academia I did research on software testing and formal methods.

 I'm currently working as an ~~Software Engineer~~ Engineering Manager at [Loggi](https://www.loggi.com/)